velnias75/rational/README.md

 See the test cases for examples on how to use `rational.h` with *C++ built-in types* as well as with [the GNU Multiple Precision Arithmetic Library](https://gmplib.org/) as underlying storage type.

+The header `gmp_rational.h` contains specializations especially for [the GNU Multiple Precision Arithmetic Library](https://gmplib.org/) as underlying storage type.

+If you use the *GMP extensions*, you'll need to link your application with `-lgmpxx -lgmp`